pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/comebin_version.md

-## COMEbin
+## Bin contigs using COMEbin

-COMEbin is a relatively new binner that has shown remarkably strong performance in recent benchmarking studies.
+**COMEbin** ({% cite  Wang2024COMEBin %}) is a relatively new binner that has shown remarkably strong performance in recent benchmarking studies.
-However, it also has several drawbacks.
+However, the tool has several notable limitations:

-* Due to its implementation, it cannot operate reliably on small test datasets, and therefore we cannot include it in this tutorial.
+- **Dataset Size Constraints**: Its implementation is not optimized for small test datasets, making it unsuitable for inclusion in this tutorial.
-* It requires substantial computational resources and long runtimes.
+- **Resource Intensity**: It demands significant computational resources and extended runtimes, which can be prohibitive.
-* The tool also suffers from other technical issues that can cause runs to fail.
+- **Technical Instability**: The tool is prone to technical issues that may result in failed runs.

 These problems cannot be resolved on the Galaxy side, and the tool is currently only lightly maintained upstream.